Sakyi-Ken/DSA-Journey/code-signal/Lesson-6/Readme.md

 _In terms of time efficiency, DFS thrives on densely connected graphs where the probability of finding the target quickly exceeds that of BFS._

 `However, all tools have their limitations and nuances.
 DFS does not perform optimally in problems necessitating the shortest path, such as GPS routing problems, where BFS is a superior choice.
 Additionally, DFS requires careful management when dealing with cycles within the graph, as it could end up in an infinite loop without effective control over the visited nodes.`

+_In a graph, a cycle exists if we can start at a node, traverse along the edges, and return to the same node without retracing any edge._